Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. 76ers

-Malcolm Brogdon will hope to make a difference for the Boston Celtics at 7:30 PM on Monday versus the Philadelphia 76ers in the 2023 NBA Playoffs.
+Malcolm Brogdon and his Boston Celtics teammates take the court versus the Philadelphia 76ers in the 2023 NBA Playoffs, at 8:00 PM ET on Wednesday.

-Below, we dig into Brogdon's stats and trends to help you pick out the top prop bets.
+In this article we will break down Brogdon's prop bets, using stats to help you make good selections.

 Malcolm Brogdon Prop Bets vs. the 76ers